statikfintechllc/Ascend-Institute/README.md

 >
 > I don’t need more code.
 I need more power.

+> [!WARNING]
+>
+> GremlinGPT is not a chatbot.
+It’s a mutation.
+> It won’t stay small.
+It won’t stay still.
+>
+> This repo may recursively alter how you think about code, autonomy, and yourself.
+>
+> Proceed only if you’re ready to jailbreak your cognition.

 > [!IMPORTANT]
 >
 > **We are seeking** one of the following: